somenewaccountthen/blocktube_scripts/README.md

 - hideMonths: Hide videos with an age text that contains 'months ago'.
 - hideYear: Hide videos with an age text that contains 'year ago'.
 - hideYears: Hide videos with an age text that contains 'years ago'.

+## Block/Hide videos based on annoying one minute ago title
+- hideOneminuteAgo: Hide video with the title start '1 minute ago' and 'one minute ago'